marco-luzzara/DebugLogger/README.md

 ## Limitations
 - The maximum number of arguments that a method in `MethodsWithContextLogging` can have is 7, but can be easily extended.
 - The prefix in Harmony is a class containing only static methods, therefore reading the logger configurations involves some constraints.
 In the current implementation, configs are available only if there is a field of type `DebugLogger` in the class declaring the method intercepted.
+- You might encounter an exception when trying to patch certain methods belonging to the `System` namespace because (here I guess) they are internally used by Harmony.

 ---